fwsa-batch2/mohammed.hasan__web_project/README.md

 ### Apply for a Course
    As a user, I should be able to apply for a course after logging-in in this website.
 When user provides proper details, then go ahead to next page.

+### View Student Details
+   As an admin, I should be able to view the list of students who applied in our website.
 ### Add Course
    As an admin, I should be able to add a course to the list of already availabe courses.
 Admin should give proper details of the Course, he is adding, so that user can experience a trouble-free experience in this website.